Frequently Asked Questions

 Pricing and Booking Appointments

-What are your prices?
-How much does a behavior consultation or cat training cost?
+What are your prices for behavior consultations or cat training?

-Please see Class Act Cats’ behavior consultation page and our cat training page for more information on prices.
-All pricing is directly available on these pages.
-Keep in mind that prices are by session so you will want to budget for more sessions, especially if you multiple behavior concerns.
+All prices for initial sessions are available on our behavior consultation and cat training pages.
+Keep in mind that prices are per session so you will want to budget for more sessions, especially if you multiple behavior concerns.

 What payment methods do you accept?